Globalstars call for projects with Brazil

 - Your project idea must represent international cooperation in the form of a specific project.

-- The project must be directed at researching or developing an innovative product or process with the goal of commercialisation.
+- The project must be directed at researching or developing an innovative product, process or service with the goal of commercialisation.

 - The project must have a civilian purpose.

-- Your consortium must include at least two independent legal entities from one Eureka country and a specified Globalstars country.
+- Your consortium must include at least two mutually independent companies, one from Brazil and the other from any Eureka participating country in this call

 - No single organisation or country can be responsible for more than 70% of the project budget.